What is Facility Management Software?

 When purchasing facility management software for your company, here are some key considerations to keep in mind:

 - Feature suitability: Ensure the software’s features match your facility management needs.
-To do that, prioritize crucial features for your operations.
+Prioritize what matters most, like fixed asset management for facility equipment, to keep daily operations on track.

 - Scalability: Assess if the software can grow with your company.
 Can it handle increased facilities, assets, users, or locations?